-Another motivation for me, which is simply another way to look at my main motivation, is to defy what people think a 30-something should look like, then a 40-something, then 50-something, etc. I want to defy all of that.
-And the only way to do that is to keep going for it.
+Another motivation for me, which is simply another way to look at my primary motivation, is to defy what people think a 30-something or 40-something or 50-something, should look and perform like.
+I want to defy all of that.
+And the only way to do it is keep going for it.
 Stay consistent.
 Stay positive.
-Always try my best.
+Keep showing up.

 I know that training, eating right, and being consistent will lead to success.
 Guaranteed.
 There are very few, if any, guarantees in life.
 But if you truly commit to fitness, you’ll be successful.
-Guaranteed.
+No doubt.
 If you work out consistently, you will get fitter.
 Guaranteed.
 If you eat better, you will manage your weight and improve yourself, guaranteed.
-On the other hand, if you go to your job everyday and work hard, while that’s definitely the way to approach it, and it should work for you, it won’t necessarily be a guarantee for success.
-That’s just the hard truth.
-With fitness you don’t need a skill, you don’t need to play politics, you don’t have any competition other than yourself.

 For as complicated as people want to make fitness, it’s really not that complicated at all.
 As long as you have a plan, and the motivation to be consistent, then you will succeed.
 Climbing the corporate ladder is 10x more complicated.
 Starting a business is 10x more complicated.

 Another form of motivation that I think is very important to mention, is the HFP community.
 I’ve been at this for a very long time.
-I know that it’s my duty to continue to do my best for readers, viewers, followers, friends, whatever you want to call it.
-I created HFP to help people.
-I am seeing that through, the best I can.
+It’s my duty to continue to do my best for readers, viewers, followers, friends, whatever you want to call it.
+I created HFP to help people and am seeing that through, the best I can.
 Even when it’s tough.
 And trust me, it’s been tough at times.
 There’s been great times, but there’s been a lot of challenges and struggles.
 Any time I see a workout that’s saved, or a thoughtful comment shared on one of our channels, it fuels my fire.
 And I’m appreciative of that.

 Good luck.
 I know my motivations.
 Find yours.
 Make things happen.
 I’m rooting for you.
 We (HFP) is rooting for you.